Sian’s granny didn’t leave her home for four years. Then she became very ill.

 - Dealing with a medical emergency: tells you what to expect if your relative is admitted to hospital following an accident or sudden illness.

-- Accessing local authority and NHS care and support: information about getting help with care funding.
+- Accessing local authority care and support: information about getting help with care funding.

 - Financing care: our section that explains all the options surrounding funding support services.